Comparing baseball players across eras via novel Full House Modeling: Pre-prossesing of batting and pitching statistics

-We also find that the Full House Model can harshly punish the tails of players' careers, especially for older era players.
-This is due to players reaching or staying in the MLB during a less talented era of baseball history, and having these seasons translate to terrible play in the common context that we judge all players.
-For example, a late-career declined in the 1910s would correspond to a player who would likely be out of the MLB in the 1980s.
-To alleviate this problem, we trim players' careers when their era-adjusted WAR falls below zero.
-This trimming method is as follows: First, we remove the bad players who have not made any positive contributions to the team wins.
-Then we detect the numbers of bad performance seasons that their WARs (bWAR or fWAR) are below 0 at both tails of their careers.
-For the starting seasons of their career, bad performance seasons are trimmed except for the season that just before the season they make positive contributions to the team wins.
-For the end-of-seasons of their career, bad performance seasons are trimmed except for the one or two seasons that just after the season they make positive contributions to the team wins.
+We find that the Full House Model can harshly punish the tails of players' careers, especially for older-era players.
+This is due to players reaching or staying in the MLB during a less talented era of baseball history, and having these seasons translates to terrible play in the common context that we judge all players.
+For example, a late-career decline in the 1910s would correspond to a player who would likely be out of the MLB in the 1980s.
+We eliminate players who had an era-adjusted bWAR (ebWAR) or era-adjusted fWAR (efWAR) below the replacement level for more than half of their career seasons.
+We also set three rules to eliminate some players' poor early and late career seasons.
+The three rules are: 1) in at least 2 consecutive seasons, the ebWAR is below -1.5; 2) in at least 2 consecutive seasons, the efWAR is below -1.5; 3) in at least two consecutive seasons, no more than one ebWAR or efWAR can be more than 0.2.
+The value 0.2 is calculated from the average ebWAR or efWAR of the players that disappeared from the MLB from the 1977 season to the 1989 season with the exception of the 1981 strike-shortened season.

-Era-adjusted batting statistics obtained from the Full House Model are seen in Table~\ref{Tab:BAOBPHR} and \ref{Tab:bfWARbat} in the Appendix.